Understanding the risks of falls

 For people over the age of 75 years the impact is even greater.
 Falls are the most common cause of death in this age group.

 Equally important are the significant psychological effects.
-A study by Portegijs (2012)* suggests that damaged confidence – not just physical injury – can sometimes be responsible for a reduction in mobility.
+A recent study by Portegijs (2012)* suggests that damaged confidence – not just physical injury – can sometimes be responsible for a reduction in mobility.
 Portegijs found that adults who were more confident about their balance performed better in balance and mobility tests.

 After a fall, people can lose balance confidence.
 This means they have a fear of falling and may feel anxious or tense which increases the risk of further falls.
 Home help can provide the care and support people need during this time.